SAMUeL: Efficient Vocal-Conditioned Music Generation via Soft Alignment Attention and Latent Diffusion: Methodology

-The encoder bottleneck is parameterized as a variational autoencoder with 64-dimensional latent space, providing continuous representation more suitable for diffusion modeling than discrete tokenization.
+The encoder bottleneck is parameterized as a variational autoencoder with 64-dimensional latent space and a compression rate, $r = 2048$, providing continuous representation more suitable for diffusion modeling than discrete tokenization.
 The decoder employs transposed strided convolutions with symmetric channel contraction and weight normalization throughout.
 Critically, the decoder omits traditional $\tanh$ activation at output, as empirical evaluation revealed this nonlinearity introduced harmonic distortion artifacts detrimental to musical content quality.